 Northbridge Medical Centre is a registered travel clinic and certified to provide the Yellow Fever vaccination in Perth.
 A risk assessment approach is best to clarify disease exposure and protective benefits against any concerns you may have.
 We provide general health counselling, travel medicine and can prescribe travel kits as well conduct pre-travel health screening and blood testing.

 Our medical centre can provide vaccinations, medicine and recommend travel precautions to take, relative to your destination and season.
-The Australian Government’s National Health and Medical Research Council recommends all travellers be up to date with:
+The Australian Government’s National Health and Medical Research Council recommends all travelers be up to date with:

 Depending on the destination you are travelling to and your activities, we routinely recommend prophylaxis against the following: